simonyost/catchfire-show/_contributors/simon-yost.md

 - Content Strategy
 ---

-Host of Catch Fire Show.
-I unify & align teams around the power of technology so that tribes can thrive.
-I am a husband, father, amateur cyclist, and self-professed coffee aficionado.
-My passions include foster/adopt parenting and Nebraska football.
+Host of Catch Fire Show, Simon unifys & aligns teams around the power of technology so that tribes can thrive.
+He is a husband, father, amateur cyclist, and self-professed coffee aficionado.
+Simon's passions include foster/adopt parenting and Nebraska football.